quintoandar/butterfree/docs/source/transform.md

 You can read the code [here](https://github.com/quintoandar/butterfree/blob/staging/butterfree/core/transform/transformations/h3_transform.py).

-* ```StackTransform```: this component can used when an user wants to create a stack column based on some given values.
+* ```StackTransform```: this component can be used when an user wants to create a stack column based on some given values.
 For instance:

 ```python
 feature = Feature(